The Ultimate Luxury Small Bathroom Do’s and Don’ts: An Expert’s Guide to Layout and Fixtures

 Your bathroom is the perfect place for hot, steamy baths and showers.
 They’re so relaxing - but excessive humidity can also cause mold.
 Mold is difficult to remove, and you don’t want to destroy your gorgeous bathroom!
 To avoid moisture buildup and mold growth, install exhaust fans to ensure adequate airflow.

-PRO TIP: If you live in the tropics, consider a Modern Bali House Design to air out our home!
+PRO TIP: If you live in the tropics, consider a Modern Bali House Design to air out your home!

 4. Don’t ignore safety considerations.